mkounkel/SEDFit/README.md

 - radius: Radius in arcseconds around which to search Vizier for photometry.<br>

 Optional keywords:<br>
 - grid_type: Which theoretical SEDs should be used for fitting.
-Options: 'kurucz' (default, Kurucz 1992), 'coelho' (Coelho 2014)<br>
+Options: 'kurucz' (default, Kurucz 1992), 'coelho' (Coelho 2014), 'btsettl' (Allard et al. 2011), 'phoenix' (Husser et al. 2013) <br>
 - use_gaia_params: Whether Gaia astrometry should be downloaded to estimate distances, true by default, boolean<br>
 - use_gaia_xp: Whether Gaia XP spectrum should be used or not, true by default, boolean<br>
 - gaia_params: FITS filename where Gaia astrometry is/should be saved, uses coordinates as default, string<br>